maxx1128/Webdev-Study-Notes/programming/Git.md

 * `git diff <commit_id> HEAD` shows all changes between the **end of the selected commit** and a current state
     - So to find the different between HEAD and a commit, use the ID of the commit before that one

+### `git status`

+Show all current untracked and unstaged changes, and all tracked and staged changes as well.
+Great for making sense of large amounts of changes made without a commit.

 ### `git log`

-Shows a record of all the commits in a repo
+Shows a record of all the commits in a repo.
+Each entry includes the name, date, commit hash, and other basic meta data.

 * To show the history of a specific file, use `git log -- <path/to/file>`